B.F.A. in Theatre Design & Technology

 Faculty and Staff

-Production Manager, Kristen Cooperkline holds a Masters of Fine Arts degree (the highest degree in the field) in Stage Management.
-Kristen is a dedicated advisor who is invested in providing individualized attention and personal mentoring for each of her students.
+Production Manager and Stage Management Mentor, Brian Sekinger, holds a Masters of Fine Arts degree (the highest degree in the field) in Stage Management and is also a member of Actor’s Equity, the union representing actors and stage managers.
+Brian is a dedicated advisor who is invested in providing individualized attention and personal mentoring for each of her students.
 Student stage managers are entrusted partners in the realization and execution of Otterbein’s main stage productions.

 |Student Learning Outcomes||University Learning Goals (KMERI*)|